trek-view/basecamp/_posts/2020-05-15-street-view-publish-api-quick-start-guide.md

 **A note on publishing videos**

-The endpoints required for video uploads to Street View Publish API require authorisation from Google to access.
+The endpoints required for video uploads to the Street View Publish API require authorisation from Google to access.
 I emailed them earlier this week and recieved this response:

 > Due to the current situation we're not inviting new users to the Publish API's sequence methods.
 On the up side, your use case seems to already be covered - all of the Street View Ready cameras listed on [our website](https://www.google.com/streetview/contacts-tools/products/) have sequence integration.
 You will need to use the manufacturer recommended way of managing and publishing imagery.
 Please check back with us at a later date if you're still interested in using the sequence methods.
 I'm closing this request.